egebilecen/arelith-combat-simulator-gui/README.md

 Damage calculator for **Neverwinter Nights** game.

 # How To Use?
-Before you run the script with `python damage_calculator.py` command, you may want to set some values to reflect the damage calculation of weapon of your choice.
+Before you run the script with `python damage_calculator.py` command, you may want to set some values to reflect the damage calculation of weapon of your choice against customized target.
 Please see the below.

 **Note:** Once you run the script, it may take a while to calculate the damage averages based on targeted ac list and round count.